snaeji/flutter_bug_report_textfield_androidtv/README.md

-# Keyboard-focus-bug
+# Flutter keyboard focus bug on Android TV

-Example project showing how we loose the focus to navigate after text input on Android TV.
+Example project showing how we lose the focus and cannot navigate after text input with native keyboard on Android TV.

 ## Steps to reproduce